freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 2290.1

-Finally, you only wanted to display the `first_name` and `majors` columns.
+Finally, you only wanted to display the `first_name` and `major` columns.
 Enter the previous query, but only get the columns you need.

 #### HINTS